ThatsVie/atlas-web_front_end/developer_tools/README.md

 Switch to the Console tab and type $0, then press Enter to execute.

-Observe the output, which shows the HTML representation of the selected Avatar image element.
+Note the output, which shows the HTML representation of the selected Avatar image element.

 The output is documented in file `13-logo_dollar0`

 ### Task 14: Logging Document Title

-Utilize the console to log the title of the webpage
+Utilize the console to log the title of the webpage.

 **Steps:**